chai-toronto/chai-toronto.github.io/README.md

 - `pdf`: Copy from the ACM DL, not anywhere else.
 - `thumbnail`: Must be 16x9 and 300px wide.
 Add to `images/pubs/`.
 - `title`: Verbatim paper title
+- `venue`: This should be in the format: ACM International Joint Conference on Pervasive and Ubiquitous Computing (UbiComp), 2011
 - `video`: (optional) Link to external video, such as YouTube or Vimeo.
 - `video_embed`: (optional) HTML embed code for video player